Pitch and Putt Intro Course

 Great signage colored in by area kids.
 Pads are small but in great shape.

-Cons: Baskets are likely rejects from other area courses.
+Cons: Baskets are not uniform and are likely rejects from other area courses.
 They have seen their better days and a few have broken chains or missing parts.
+A few holes are too easy to make this a course that the locals add to their rotation.
+It seems this course picks up in the winter when people need to throw before dark.

 Course navigation can be confusing, note the tee signs for 'next basket' arrows.